fast-platform/fastjs/README.md

 With FAST.start(), we only load the register form to avoid pulling a lot of data on page load.
 It is mandatory to pull the rest of the Forms whenever is convinient for you (Depending on your app)

-For that we need to call the FAST.loadRemainingConfig() method.
+To do so, we need to call the FAST.loadRemainingConfig() method.
 You could even call them one after the other if you like this:

 ```javascript